Tacoma Narrows Bridge history - Resources

--- Current traffic conditions on the bridge
+WSDOT - Current traffic conditions on the bridge

--- Environmental Affairs Office
+WSDOT - Environmental Affairs Office

 Includes PDF file of HAER (Historic Architecture and Engineering Record) WA-99 for Tacoma Narrows Bridge.

-U.S. Department of Transportation
+U.S. Department of Transportation Federal Highway Administration

 FHWA is charged with the broad responsibility of ensuring that America's roads and highways continue to be the safest and most technologically up-to-date.

-State Office of Archaeology and
+State Office of Archaeology and Historic Preservation

 Located in the Local Government Division of the Department of Community, Trade and Economic Development, a Cabinet-level agency managed by a Governor-appointed Director.

-information about Tacoma's many facets -- its climate and environment, local government, neighborhoods, business districts, schools, transportation system, and history.
+Information about Tacoma's many facets - its climate and environment, local government, neighborhoods, business districts, schools, transportation system, and history.

 Harbor History Museum

-"A Tale of Two Gerties: How and Why We Bridged the Narrows,"
+"A Tale of Two Gerties: How and Why We Bridged the Narrows," on-line exhibit.

-Narrows and Suspension Bridges on PBS, Nova online
+Tacoma Narrows and Suspension Bridges on PBS, Nova online

 Includes video of Galloping Gertie in oscillation action.

-of Washington Libraries
+University of Washington Libraries

 On-line exhibit of 190 images gives the story of the construction, collapse and rebuilding of the bridge.

-Sites on 1940 Narrows Bridge and Collapse
+Sites on 1940 Narrows Bridge and collapse

-University (United Kingdom)
+Bristol University (United Kingdom)

-Bridge Basics - A Spotter's
+Bridge Basics - A Spotter's Guide to Bridge Design

-Very basic; describes common bridge types, with illustrations; bridge
+Very basic; describes common bridge types, with illustrations; bridge terminology.

-- Art and Science
+Bridge Building - Art and Science

 This site describes the structures of the most common types of bridge with photos and web links.
 Topics are illustrated by diagrams or photographs.
 Several programs, some interactive, may be downloaded to provide further insight.

-Many links to bridge-related sites, plus discussion forums, software,
+Many links to bridge-related sites, plus discussion forums, software, photos and events.

-Links to government agencies, universities, and private entities
+Links to government agencies, universities, and private entities involved in bridge engineering.

-Links to Other Bridges
+Links to other bridges

 Golden Gate Bridge